 Professional practice experience (internship) is required.
-The PPE consists of a directed practice focused on operational functions of HIM, a management affiliation, and an explorations component that gives each student the opportunity to work in a specialized setting or functional area in which they have an interest.
-The student is responsible for travel and living expenses during this time.
+The PPE consists of a directed practice focused on operational functions of HIM, a management affiliation, and an explorations component that gives each student the opportunity to explore a specialized setting or functional area in which they have an interest.
+The student is responsible for travel and living expenses during internships.

 The department offers a distance-based program which enables them to earn a baccalaureate degree in Health Information Management.
 Online courses, transfer of previously completed coursework, and professional practice placement components comprise the program.
 The professional practice experience is adapted to individual student needs.

 A post baccalaureate certificate option is available to students who enter the program with a previously earned baccalaureate degree.
 The post-baccalaureate certificate program requires completion of all Health Information Management course requirements as outlined for the major.
 The certificate, in combination with the student's prior bachelor's degree, qualifies the student to sit for the American Health Information Management Association's national registration examination.